FloatObject/RNGenie/.github/ISSUE_TEMPLATE/new-distribution.md

 ---
 name: "📊 New Distribution"
 about: Suggest or implement a new probability distribution for RNGenie
-labels: enhancement, good first issue
+labels: enhancement, good first issue, distribution
 ---

 ## Distribution Name